kevinkh89/technical-writing/muitable-crypto-rates/README.md

 ![coinmarketcap api site](./assets//coinmarketcap.com_api_.png)

-hit the `GET YOUR API KEY NOW` button.sign up on the website an you need to verify your email.after finish signing up and confirming your email address it wil redirect you to your account page if you didn't redirect to the account page visit this [link](https://coinmarketcap.com/api/) and login.
+hit the `GET YOUR API KEY NOW` button. sign up on the website and you need to verify your email. after finish signing up and confirming your email address it will redirect you to your account page if you didn't redirect to the account page visit this [link](https://coinmarketcap.com/api/) and login.

 ![account page](<./assets/pro.coinmarketcap.com_account%20(1).png>)
 (it has a generous free plan with 333 calls a day)

-when you move the mouse over the API key section it shows a button that copy the key to clipboard.now you are all good to go to the next section
+when you move the mouse over the API key section it shows a button that copies the key to the clipboard. now you are all good to go to the next section

 ## building the backend

-inside the `backend` folder make two files : `server.js` and `.env`. open the `.env` file, make a variabale and paste your api key like so:
+inside the `backend` folder make two files: `server.js` and `.env`. open the `.env` file, make a variable and paste your API key like so:

 ```env
 COINMARKETCAP_API='(your_api_key)'